radamanthus/TIL/react.md

 Create a new Rails application

 ```
-rails new my-app --webpacker
+rails new my-app
 cd my-app
 ```

-Add `react-rails` to Gemfile:
+Add the gems to the Gemfile:

 ```
+gem 'webpacker'
 gem 'react-rails'
 ```